 Korkmaz testified today that their seeming antagonism today may look different underneath the surface.

 “While the investigation was underway, and I had the evidence against the ministers as well as Recep Tayyip Erdogan himself, there was the plea from Recep Tayyip Erdogan to Gulen himself saying we missed you so much, you’re in the United States, come back,” he said.
 “That’s what he was doing while I had the evidence in the investigation showing what they were doing.”

 As Korkmaz’s probe heated up, so did whispers that the officer secretly served the Gulenist movement, which Erdogan has blamed for repeated coup attempts, including one in 2016.

-These accusations landed Korkmaz in a Turkish prison before the government pressure drove him to flee Turkey through three different countries, where he carted off to the United States the evidence he smuggled out of his homeland in an encrypted flash drive.
+These accusations landed Korkmaz in a Turkish prison before the government pressure drove him to flee Turkey through three different countries, eventually entering the United States with evidence he smuggled out of his homeland in an encrypted flash drive.